Kotdnz/poc_cna_openshift/README.md

-# This repository contain the source files for POC - new applocation in OpenShift cluster.
+# This repository contains the source files for POC - new application in OpenShift cluster.
 ## Components:
 1. BackEnd golang application.
 We will use it on a two roles - as a client only and as a Server only.
 Purpose - emulate production and admin wing.
 2. Database for storing our test data MongoDB - OpenShift application launched from the OS Marketplace.
 Nothing special - create new and delate existed dicuments.